TRULY GREEN PASTURE RAISED

 WHY ARE THE EGGS UNIQUE SIZES AND COLORS?

 The shades of brown in our eggs is directly related to the uncontrolled environment that our hens have outdoors.
 The variation in colors, light shelled eggs mean that chicken was exposed to more Vitamin D outdoors, darker shelled eggs means that chicken wasn’t out grazing as much.
 There is also a correlation with the age of the bird and the darkness of the shell.
 The variation in sizes means that we do not limit feed our hens.

 The strength of the shell comes from the oyster shell that we feed to the chickens as an added calcium source.
 The dark yolk color comes from our Green Grass and that nutritional goodness in it.
-We do not feed any type of supplement that would enhance that color, rather the chicken eats the good nutrients from the pasture.
 The firm white membrane means that these eggs are fresh, right from our farm.